SurvBench: A Standardised Preprocessing Pipeline for Multi-Modal Electronic Health Record Survival Analysis: Introduction

+Survival analysis models the time from a baseline event, such as admission or diagnosis, to an outcome such as death, discharge, or recurrence, while handling patients whose outcome has not yet been observed \citep{ranganath2016deep}.
+Deep-learning extensions of the classical proportional-hazards and discrete-time hazard frameworks have been proposed to capture the non-linear temporal patterns common in electronic health record (EHR) data \citep{wiegrebe2024deep}.
+Progress has been held back by what we call the preprocessing gap.
+The code that converts raw EHR comma-separated value (CSV) exports into model inputs is rarely shared, rarely documented in full, and varies between papers in ways that could affect reported performance.
+Two papers reporting concordance indices on ``MIMIC-IV mortality'' may compute them on different cohorts, with different censoring rules, different temporal aggregations, and different imputation strategies \citep{misra2019impact}.
+A difference in performance can therefore reflect any of these choices rather than a modelling contribution.

+EHRs pose specific challenges for survival analysis, and each preprocessing decision has a measurable effect on downstream performance \citep{misra2019impact}.
+Temporal aggregation can be hourly, fixed-width, or event-driven, and each strategy trades temporal resolution against computational cost \citep{manojlovic2017efficient}.
+Missingness can be imputed, masked, or both \citep{ren2024moving}.
+Feature selection requires a prevalence threshold below which sparsely measured variables are dropped, trading dimensionality against keeping informative-but-rare measurements \citep{wang2024mel}.
+Normalisation has to bring features onto comparable ranges without flattening clinically meaningful variation \citep{singh2022feature}.
+The outcome definition and censoring rule have to align with a clinical endpoint while accommodating administrative censoring and competing risks \citep{gregson2024competing, thomas2021competing}.
+Splitting into training, validation, and test has to operate at the patient level so that repeated encounters by the same individual do not leak across folds.

+The deep-learning survival literature has expanded rapidly in recent years, with parametric models (DeepSurv) \citep{katzman2018deepsurv}, competing-risks frameworks (DeepCompete) \citep{huang2021deepcompete}, recurrence-based architectures (Dynamic-DeepHit) \citep{lee2019dynamic}, and conditional variational autoencoders for dynamic risk prediction (DySurv) \citep{mesinovic2026dysurv}.
+Each typically introduces a custom preprocessing pipeline tailored to a specific dataset and task, with limited documentation of the implementation.
+Reproducing a baseline often requires reverse-engineering an undocumented preparation step from an incomplete description.

-Several initiatives have attempted to address the preprocessing challenge in clinical machine learning.
-The MIMIC-III benchmark by \citet{harutyunyan2019multitask} provides preprocessed data for four prediction tasks, but focuses on MIMIC-III (which has been superseded by MIMIC-IV) and does not support survival analysis or competing risks.
-Recent work has explored MIMIC-IV \citep{johnson2023mimiciv} for various prediction tasks \citep{gupta2022extensive,mcdermott2021comprehensive}, but standardised survival analysis pipelines remain absent.
-The eICU Collaborative Research Database \citep{pollard2018eicu} has received less attention despite representing a valuable multi-centre dataset with more than 200,000 admissions to the ICU in 335 hospitals \citep{kim2019validation,pirracchio2015mortality}.
+The widely cited MIMIC-III benchmark by \citep{wang2020mimic} provides preprocessed data for multiple prediction tasks, but is built on a database that has now been superseded by MIMIC-IV and does not support survival analysis or competing risks.
+Recent work has explored MIMIC-IV \citep{nguyen2023mimic} for various prediction tasks \citep{lovon2024revisiting, bui2024benchmarking}, but standardised survival-analysis pipelines are absent.
+The eICU Collaborative Research Database \citep{pollard2018eicu} has received less attention despite covering more than 200{,}000 ICU admissions across 335 hospitals.
+To our knowledge, no widely adopted public benchmark for time-to-event survival analysis, including competing risks, exists for MIMIC-IV, eICU, MC-MED, or HiRID, especially providing robust multi-modality compatibility.